bigchaindb/bigchaindb/docs/specs/README.md

 - Discuss.
 - Address comments(if any).
 - Get it merged.
-- Start implementing.

-Once your spec is merged, you can start with the implementation.
-Voila!
+Once, your specification document is merged, it will be tracked for an upcoming release.